lifeiscontent/figma-plugin-tailwind/README.md

 The plugin also strips common designer-friendly prefix folders like `stroke/`, `effects/`, or `Fill Text/` when generating the final Tailwind variable name.

+**Fractional spacing in Figma**

+Tailwind spacing utilities support fractional steps like `p-0.5`, but a literal `.` is not usable directly in Figma token names.
+Use an underscore to represent the decimal point in spacing names.

+Also, don’t create separate negative spacing tokens like `spacing/-1` — Tailwind already generates negative spacing utilities automatically.

+- Figma: `spacing/0_5`
+- Output: `--spacing-0\.5`
+- Utility: `p-0.5`

 **Scope-based color inference**

 - `ALL_FILLS`/`ALL_SCOPES` → `--color-*`